peterhcharlton/info/safer_wearables/sops/recruitment/informed_consent.md

 ### Discussion about taking part

-_This is taken from Section 11.2 (Study Procedures > Informed Consent) of the Protocol._
+_This is taken from Section 11.2 (Study Procedures > Informed Consent) of the Protocol.
+Responses are recorded in the Qualtrics 'Informed Consent Call' survey._

 Potential participants who are interested in participating will call the study team (as indicated in the invitation letter).
 During the call, a study team member will:
 - Introduce themself (name and affliation)